Share This!

 Nutrition

 • Remember that what you eat has a direct impact on your body and your mind.
-Even if you are eating a little extra, do not neglect your daily dose of organic vegetables and fruits, lean proteins, and healthy fats
+Even if you are having extra calories and foods that you don’t normally eat, do not neglect to have a dose of organic vegetables and fruits.

 • Keep yourself hydrated.
 Drink at least 3 liters of water daily